 Find It Fast

 Many real estate professionals consider inside sales agents to be jacks of all trades—and for good reason.
-They can do any number of things, depending on the needs and goals of the real estate agents they work with.
+They can perform any number of tasks, depending on the needs and goals of the real estate agents they work with, including:

 - Prospecting for new leads